nealcaren/SOCI101/_sources/applications/twenty.md

   - Present findings in a summary table or figure.
   - Evaluate your findings.
   - Evaluate your methodology.
-  - Make a clear connection to more than one course concept.
+  - Make a clear connection to two or more course concepts.
   - 600 word minimum
+  - Include anonymized versions of the response sheets.

 **Low Pass**